awqx/stat111-2023/docs/mid/mid_prx.md

 #### 3.2.2 Coverage probability

-Each CI collected on a concentration is constructed to have 95\% coverage probability.
+Each CI collected on a concentration is constructed to have 95 percent coverage probability.
 Is it true that the *entire experiment* has the same coverage probability?
 That is, can we say "If we repeated this experiment, we would expect that *all of our CIs* would cover the true value of their respective estimands $100(1 - \alpha)$ percent of the time."

 If false, evaluate the coverage probability of the entire experiment.